Susskind

-Susskind (German Süßkind "sweet child", variants Suskind, Suskin, Siskind, Ziskind, Ziskin, etc.) is a Jewish surname of German origin.
+Susskind (German Süßkind "sweet child", variants Suskind, Suskin, Siskind, Ziskind, Ziskin, Siskin, etc.) is a mostly Jewish surname of German origin.

 History

 Süsskind in the German medieval period was a given name, not a surname, specifically recorded as carried by Jews since the early 13th century.
 A Jew named Süsskind is recorded as a physician in the hospital of Würzburg in 1218.